 Victoria & Albert Museum, London; National Museums Scotland, Edinburgh; Government Art Collection, UK; New York Historical Society, USA; National Museum of Wales, Cardiff; The National Museum Stockholm, Sweden; The National Decorative Arts Museum, Norway; Carnegie Museum of Art, Pittsburgh, USA; Tullie House Carlisle Museum and Art Gallery.

-Paul Scott will be the subject of a solo showcase in October 2020.
+Paul Scott will be the subject of a solo exhibition in May 2021.

 Scott’s Cumbrian Blue(s), Garden After Stephenson & Mi Youren View details